 Q: How long may my son or daughter receive services from SPS?

 A: The typical number of sessions varies.
-However, students generally attend between 6-12 sessions.
+However, students, on average attend six sessions.

 Q: Who is eligible to see the SPS consulting psychiatrist?